eriehan/Cell-Project/README.md

     * shape of the grid cells (currently support rectangle and triangle)
     * dimensions of the simulation grid (number of rows and columns)
     * initial grid setup
+* saving of the current simulation configuration as a new xml file to be loaded later by the user
 * friendly user interface for user to start and control simulation progress
     * grid display
         * display the grid status at each state, the size of each individual cell is determined by xml file's number of row and columns, while the overall size of the grid stays constant for every simulation.